Found 1838; known before

-A scenario proposed by Wasson et al. (2005, 2006) argues that the cooling rate estimates are correlated with the metal compositional range, and that this is best explained by a multiple-stage impact history for the IVA parent body as follows: 1) a high-velocity, high-temperature impact event onto a porous L/LL-like body melted and differentiated material within a deep crater; 2) dissociation of FeS and volatile loss of S, along with reduction of FeO and loss of O, produced an Fe-diluted, low-N metal magma; 3) this metallic melt drained into the core; 4) another high-temperature impact event injected a low-Ca pyroxene/silica melt into fractures in the crystallized, hot metallic core forming the Steinbach-like assemblages; 5) a later, less energetic impact event converted orthopyroxene to clinopyroxene.
+A scenario proposed by Wasson et al. (2005, 2006) argues that the cooling rate estimates are correlated with the metal compositional range, and that this is best explained by a multiple-stage impact history for the IVA parent body as follows: 1) a high-velocity, high-temperature impact event onto a porous L/LL-like body that melted and then differentiated the material within a deep crater; 2) dissociation of FeS and volatile loss of S, along with reduction of FeO and loss of O, which produced an Fe-diluted, low-N metal magma; 3) this metallic melt drained into the core; 4) another high-temperature impact event injected a low-Ca pyroxene/silica melt into fractures in the crystallized hot metallic core forming the Steinbach-like assemblages; 5) a subsequent less energetic impact event converted orthopyroxene to clinopyroxene.

-Elaborate studies integrating fractional crystallization and thermal models led some investigators (Yang et al., 2006, 2008; Goldstein et al., 2006, 2009; Scott et al., 2007) to revise the formational history of the IVA parent asteroid in favor of a multi-collisional history different from that of Wasson et al. (2005, 2006).
-Based on the very wide range of cooling rates inferred from the Thomson structure and from the size of the high-Ni particles within cloudy taenite zones (measuring tens of nm in size), it was determined that the IVA irons cooled on an uninsulated metallic parent object measuring ~300 km in diameter.
-It was ascertained that the size of high-Ni particles within cloudy taenite zones were directly correlated with the bulk Ni concentration and with the widths of outer taenite rims (i.e., the tetrataenite region that separates the kamacite from the cloudy zone), and inversely correlated with the metallographic cooling rate (Goldstein et al., 2008).
+Elaborate studies integrating fractional crystallization and thermal models led some investigators (Yang et al., 2006, 2008; Goldstein et al., 2006, 2009; Scott et al., 2007) to revise the formation history of the IVA parent asteroid in favor of a multi-collisional history different from that of Wasson et al. (2005, 2006).
+Based on the very wide range of cooling rates inferred from the Thomson structure and from the size of the high-Ni tetrataenite particles within cloudy zones, it was determined that the IVA irons cooled on an uninsulated metallic parent object measuring ~300 km in diameter.
+It was ascertained that the size of high-Ni tetrataenite particles within cloudy zones were directly correlated with the bulk Ni concentration and with the widths of outer taenite rims (i.e., the tetrataenite region that separates the kamacite from the cloudy zone), and inversely correlated with the metallographic cooling rate (Goldstein et al., 2008).

 Scott et al. (2011) envision a body that had original dimensions of >600 km when accounting for all of the differentiated layers, but which subsequently lost its silicate mantle in a glancing collision 12 m.y. after CAI formation.
 This object was then a molten metallic core 200400 km in diameter which underwent rapid cooling.
 A second severe impact ~20 m.y. later produced a fragment >30 km in diameter or perhaps a rubble-pile asteroid.
 A final impact 400 m.y. ago delivered m-sized fragments to Earth.

 Ultimately, an impact event involving this small agglomerate body led to the delivery to Earth of the IVA iron meteorites we now have in worldwide collections.
 The Gibeon meteoroid is calculated to have had dimensions of 4 × 4 × 1.5 m and to have entered the Earth's atmosphere at a low angle of 1020° from the horizon.
 Based on the ClAr dating method, the CRE ages of the less insulated, low-Ni subset of IVA irons indicate that a catastrophic impact of the body occurred 420 (±70) m.y. ago.
 Secondary breakups affecting the more deeply buried, high-Ni material are reflected by two younger clusters at 255 (±15) m.y. and 207 (±13) m.y. ago.
 The O-isotope values of Steinbach and São João Nepomuceno are identical within analytical uncertainty to those of Gibeon and other IVA irons (Wang et al., 2004).
 A Cr-isotopic analysis for Steinbach and São João Nepomuceno conducted by Sanborn et al. (2018) provided evidence for a genetic link between IVA irons and an L/LL chondrite parent body, while Anand et al. (2021) demonstrated that both O- and Cr-isotope values for IVA irons and LL chondrites overlap.
 This suggests that both the early-formed IVA iron asteroid and the later-formed L chondrite asteroid accreted in the same nebular reservoir dating from ~1 to ~3 m.y. after CAIs, respectively (see diagrams below).

 A multiple-impact scenario for IVA irons was advanced by Rubin et al. (2022 #1094; 2022).
 A synopsis of this proposed scenario as well as other petrogenetic details can be found on the IVA iron group section of the Appendix Part III page.
 The specimen shown above is a 6.7 kg individual (and its mirror image) with natural patina having a shape resembling a catcher's mitt.
 The photo below shows one of the most spectacular Gibeon individuals in existencea 200 kg oriented, thumbprinted mass (photo courtesy of an anonymous collector).